 What States Observe This Form of Tenancy?

-As of December 31, 2017, about half of all states—26 to be exact—recognized tenancies by the entirety, but with varying rules depending on the type of property in question.
+Half of all states—25 plus the District of Columbia—recognize tenancies by the entirety as of 2019, but with varying rules depending on the type of property in question.

-Alaska, Indiana, Kentucky, New York, North Carolina, Oregon, and Rhode Island reserve this type of ownership for real estate only.
+Alaska, Illinois, Indiana, Kentucky, Michigan, New York, North Carolina, and Oregon reserve this type of ownership for real estate only.

 Ohio only recognizes this type of ownership for deeds created prior to April 4, 1985.
-Currently purchased property cannot be owned this way.
+Property purchased since that date cannot be owned this way.

 NOTE: State laws can change frequently.
 Please consult with an attorney for the most up-to-date advice if you're considering holding title to property this way.
 The information contained in this article is not legal advice and it is not a substitute for legal advice.